safenotscammed/birthdayparty.mov/README.md

 Bad actors can abuse this by creating malicious .mov websites in the hopes that users like you will go there by mistake.
 For example, they can create a site that automatically downloads malware, or they may try to trick you into entering your personal details.

 So now you know!
-Stay safe out there
+Stay safe out there!